KoenLBekx/laconic/README.md

  > Execute the `laconic` executable without any parameters to get help.

-- a library exposing `struct Interpreter`, which can be used by other applications;
+- a library exposing `struct Interpreter`, which can be used by other applications:
 ```
     use laconic::Interpreter;
     let mut interpreter = Interpreter::new_stdio_filesys();